- Best Practices

-On September 19, 2016 the Institute announced its Best Practices Fiduciary Advisor Affirmation Program at a press briefing in New York.
+On September 19, 2016 the Institute announced its Best Practices Affirmation Program at a press briefing in New York.
 Read the press release here.

-The Best Practices Fiduciary Advisor Program offers advisors a unique opportunity to say to investors and regulators how the firm commits to a high code of professional conduct.
-Best Practices professional code of conduct and compliance is more rigorous than other codes of conduct.
+The Best Practices Affirmation Program offers advisors a unique opportunity to say to investors and regulators how the firm commits high professional conduct standards.
+Best Practices professional conduct standards are more rigorous than other codes of conduct.
 Advisors and advisory firms who subscribe to the Best Practices will be put on a registry and that registry will be publicized to investors and media.
 The advisors who subscribe will lead a renaissance in fiduciary care.

-What Do I Need to do to Participate in the Fiduciary Advisor Affirmation Program?
+What Do I Need to do to Participate in the Best Practices Affirmation Program?

 Here are the steps to be taken to become an Affirmed Advisor.